MrMoDDoM/mrmoddom.github.io/_posts/2019-03-24-ROP-re-call-hack.md

 ---
 title: ROP Re-call hack
 excert: When you hear the call!
-header:
-  teaser: /assets/images/404.gif
-  image: /assets/images/404.gif
 tags:
  - ROP
  - chain